ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 layout: learningpathall
 ---

-Now that you have generated an image file on the local host machine, you are ready to flash the microcontroller with this firmware.
+Now that you have generated an image file on the local host machine, you are ready to flash the microcontroller with the firmware.

 ## Install xmodem

 `Xmodem` is a basic file transfer protocol which is easily installed using the Himax examples repository.

-Run the following command to install the dependency.
-If you cloned the repository to a different location, replace $HOME with the path.
+Run the following command to install the dependency:

 ```bash
 cd $HOME/Seeed_Grove_Vision_AI_Module_V2